A Board Year at ESN Rotterdam

 I am interested, but what do I do now?

 Great!
-We’d like to start with giving you more information about the board and some practical things that are important to know before applying, so we highly recommend you to read the Q&A below.
+We would like to start with giving you more information about the board and some practical things that are important to know before applying, so we highly recommend you to read the Q&A below.
 Afterwards, in order to know which position would fit you best, we encourage you to read through the descriptions of each of the board positions, which you can find here.

 - Is a board position within ESN-Rotterdam full-time or part-time?

 In general, a board position is considered full-time.
 Especially during the first months of your board year, August till October, you can expect to spend at least 40 hours a week on work and by being present at events.
 Later in the academic year and especially during the final months of the first semester (December) and the second semester (May-July) your workload will decrease.
 Focusing on ESN and (largely) giving up studies is recommended to make the most out of your board year, but it is possible to still follow some courses or take re-sits.
-Also, writing your thesis is good to combine with your board year since you’ll have more time during the second semester.
+Also, writing your thesis is good to combine with your board year since you will have more time during the second semester.

-- I won’t be able to commit for a full time position since I’m an international student
+- I won’t be able to commit for a full time position since I’m an international student.

 - Do I have to be an international student to apply?

 No. We welcome all students.
 Nationality does not influence your application in any way.
-Currently just under half of the board is Dutch, and the rest is international, but this is up for change every year.
+Currently half of the board is Dutch, and the rest is international, but this is up for change every year.

 - Do I have to be a student at Erasmus University to do a board year at ESN-Rotterdam?